Sandweiss Test Prep can help with all phases of the college admissions process, including:

 - High school course planning and extracurricular activity recommendations, including summer programs

-- Self-awareness and career exploration surveys
+- Interest and aptitude surveys

 - Developing and refining the college list

 - Information and resources to assist with applying for merit aid, need-based aid and outside scholarships